bacontime/HSI/notes/bounties.md

 Gambling House
 : Rumors of a gambling
-    house in HS 21?
-22?.
+    house near the southern coast of the island.
 Find this place, and bring back tokens for us to examine.
 Perhaps they can be counterfeited?
     *Reward: 10 ¤ per token recovered.*